AlgebraicJulia/TraitInterfaces.jl/README.md

 @test noise[joe]() == "baaaaah?"
 ```

-We could have modeled this another way, using an *abstract type* in our interface to represent the animal.
+We could have modeled this another way, using an *abstract type* (to be distinguished from Julia's built in notion of `abstract type`) in our interface to represent the animal.
 Implementers of the interface must supply a Julia type for these abstract types in addition to the supplying methods for the abstract operations.

 ```julia
 @interface AnimalInterface′ begin